gazuiandres/contabilityApp/README.md

 ## Features

-- Show all your transactions by days
+- Show all your transactions by day
 - Filter for searching between two dates
 - Charts for analysis
 - Consult everywhere you have internet, it's a web application.
+- Transaction amount encrypted.

 ## Requirements